foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_data/data_formats.rst

      have 1 sign and 7 significant bits.
 Single multiplication of such operands results in 7 + 7 = 14 significant bits for output.
 Thus for MAC-based kernels, 17 accumulation bits (as 31-(7+7)=17) are available which can be used to perform up to 2^17 = 131072 operations without overflow.
-For simple accumulation, 31 – 7 = 24 bits are available which guaranteed to perform up to 2^24 = 16777216 operations without overflow.
+For simple accumulation, 31 – 7 = 24 bits are available which are guaranteed to perform up to 2^24 = 16777216 operations without overflow.

    - ``fx16`` operands with 40-bit accumulator is uses 1 sign bit and 39 significant bits. ``fx16``